-Handle form submissions with Airtable · Cloudflare Workers docs
+Handle form submissions with Airtable

 Create a serverless function

-In order to handle the form submission, we'll create and deploy a Workers serverless function that parses the incoming form data, and prepares it for submission to Airtable.
+In order to handle the form submission, you will create and deploy a Workers serverless function that parses the incoming form data and prepares it for submission to Airtable.

 To begin, use